 Our competitors and other third parties hold numerous patents related to technology used in our industry.
 From time to time, we may also be subject to claims of intellectual property right infringement and related litigation, and, if we gain greater recognition in the market, we face a higher risk of being the subject of claims that we have violated others' intellectual property rights.
-Regardless of their merit, responding to such claims can be time consuming, can divert management's attention and resources and may cause us to incur significant expenses in litigation or settlement.
+For example, in September 2018, our German subsidiary, SolarEdge Technologies GmbH received a complaint filed by SMA Solar Technology AG.
+The complaint, filed in the District Court Düsseldorf, Germany, alleges that SolarEdge's 12.5kW - 27.6kW inverters infringe two of plaintiff's patents.
+Although we are certain that we have meritorious defenses to the claims, responding to such claims can be time consuming, can divert management's attention and resources and may cause us to incur significant expenses in litigation or settlement.
 While we believe that our products and technology do not infringe in any material respect upon any valid intellectual property rights of third parties, we cannot be certain that we would be successful in defending against any such claims.
-If we do not successfully defend or settle an intellectual property claim, we could be liable for significant monetary damages and could require us to pay significant royalties, increasing our operating expenses.
-If a license is not available at all or not available on reasonable terms, we may be required to develop or license a non-violating alternative, either of which could require significant effort and expense.
-If we cannot license or develop a non-violating alternative, we would be forced to limit or stop sales of our offerings and may be unable to effectively compete.
+If we do not successfully defend or settle an intellectual property claim, we could be liable for significant monetary damages and could be prohibited from continuing to use certain technology, business methods, content, or brands.
+To avoid a prohibition, we could seek a license from the applicable third party, which could require us to pay significant royalties, increasing our operating expenses.
+If a license is not available at all or not available on reasonable terms, we may be required to develop or license a non-violating alternative, we would be forced to limit or stop sales of our offerings and may be unable to effectively compete.
 Any of these results would adversely affect our business, financial condition, and results of operations.